 Large gull, reaching on average 55cm from bill to tail and a wingspan of 85cm when mature.
 They have silver/grey wings and pink legs.

-Eggs are laid from early May onwards, with two or three usually, usually two or three per season.
-Eggs take around three weeks to hatchso the first chicks are generally seen about the beginning of June.
+Eggs are laid from early May onwards with two or three eggs being the usual number laid, in one clutch, per season.
+Eggs take around three weeks to hatch so the first chicks are generally seen about the beginning of June.

-Seagull chicks grow quickly but generally do not leave the next for 5-6 weeks and are quite active. they often fall from the nest and in town this will almost certainly mean they cannot return to the nest.
+Seagull chicks grow quickly but generally do not leave the nest for five to six weeks and are quite active.
+They often fall from the nest and in town this will almost certainly mean they cannot return to the nest.
 Small chicks often die but larger chicks will be protected and fed by their parents on the ground.
-Parent birds protecting fallen chicks are often the ones which dive and swoop on people and animals who often do not realise a chick is on the ground.
+Parent birds protecting fallen chicks are often the ones that dive and swoop on people and animals who often do not realise a chick is on the ground.

-Chicks tend fo fly in late July and then take four years to reach maturity and breed.
+Chicks tend to fly in late July and then take four years to reach maturity and breed.

 Gulls and the law